Postal problems could continue despite suspension of policies blamed for mail delays

 He attributed the delays to DeJoy’s new rules and pandemic-related problems.

-It’s clear some delivery delays are occurring, said Hamilton Davison, president of the American Catalog Mailers Association.
-And those problems have taken on an ominous tone “given all the media reports (about slow mail) and the craziness from the White House about deliberately delaying funding.”
+It’s clear that some delivery delays are occurring, said Hamilton Davison, president of the American Catalog Mailers Association.
+And those problems have taken on an ominous tone “given all the media reports [about slow mail] and the craziness from the White House about deliberately delaying funding.”

-But he attributes the problems to covid-19 hotspots and struggles to adjust to the new Postal Service mandates.
+But he attributes the problems to coronavirus hot spots and struggles to adjust to the new Postal Service mandates.

 “It’s really hard to draw a bead on what’s happening,” Davison said, “but there’s no widespread failure.”

-Hannah Denham contributed to this article.
+Hannah Denham contributed to this report.